 ASI Student Government represents the student body and defends its interests when working with faculty, campus administrators, and government officials.

-The three groups that make up Student Government include the ASI Board of Directors, Warrior Lobby Team (WLT) and First-year Leadership Experience (FLEx).
+The two groups that make up Student Government include the ASI Board of Directors and the Student Government Leadership Council (SGLC).
 As a whole, your Student Government aims to serve you; from advocating and lobbying on your behalf to offering opportunities for civic engagement.

 Meet Your Board